 4. Change in Taste Sensation

-- Stay hydrated to support taste bud function
+- Stay well-hydrated — dehydration concentrates bacteria and impairs taste bud function

 5. Loose Teeth